veevo/dev/content/virtues/solidarity.md

 An independent trade union movement in Poland that developed into a mass campaign for political change and inspired popular opposition to communist regimes across eastern Europe during the 1980s.

 ## Synonyms
-	- unanimity, unity, like-mindedness, agreement, accord, harmony, consensus, concurrence, cooperation, cohesion, fraternity, mutual support, concord
+	- unanimity, unity, like-mindedness, agreement
+	- harmony, consensus, concurrence, cooperation, cohesion
+	- fraternity, mutual support, concord